xpepper/poker-hands-kata/README.md

 Kata: http://codingdojo.org/kata/PokerHands/

 ### TODO

+* poker hand with two cards
+    - pair against pair (3 cases)
+    - high card (3 cases)

+* from simply telling which hand is higher than another to showing the actual winning rank (e.g. _"White wins. - with high card: Ace"_)
+    * write the hand comparison in terms of the domain language (avoid -1, 0, 1...)

+* poker hand with three cards...

 * add all the possible values for the poker `Cards`

-### NEXT STEPS
 * from a single-card poker hand to a 5-cards poker hand
     * introducing the "suit" of each card
-* from simply telling which hand is higher than another to showing the actual winning rank

 ### Notes

 Deck of 52 cards

-Each **com.kata.poker.Card** has:
+Each `Card` has:

 * one of 4 suits (clubs, ....) => (C,D,H,S)
 * a value in (2-10, Jack, Queen, King, Ace) => (2-9,T,J,Q,K,A)

 each **Poker Hand** has 5 cards taken from DECK

-* *High com.kata.poker.Card*: lowest ranking -
+* *High Card*: lowest ranking -

 es:  (2C, 3D, 6H, 9S, 5H) => rank: *9*